Welcome to Brynygwin

 Geographically, Brynygwin Self Catering Country House & Cottages could hardly be better located.
-Situated close to the Snowdonia Natonal Park in a completely rural setting with 5 acres of mature informal garden full of colourful shrubs and fine trees, fields to either side, 15 acres of woodland above, and a river for fishing just across the little road hidden below.
+Safely within the Snowdonia National Park, it enjoys a completely rural setting with 5 acres of mature informal garden full of colourful shrubs and fine trees, fields to either side, 15 acres of woodland above, and a river for fishing just across the little road hidden below.
 Yet, nestling way down beneath the mass of Cadair Idris (the 8-mile-long, 9-peak-high mountain range flanking Snowdonia’s scenic Mawddach estuary), it stands just one level mile west of the market town of Dolgellau and east of the picturesque estuary-head village of Penmaenpool, both accessible by road or trail.

 Practically, Brynygwin proves designer-suited for holidays away from modernity, rush and noise.
 Cars can park alongside their accommodation.
 Children and dogs can be safe in the enclosed cottage gardens, or free in the wider grounds.
 Wildlife lovers can enjoy birds, bats, badgers, and wild flowers.
 Fishermen can use our 100 metres of private riverbank and free permit to all the Dolgellau Angling Association waters.
 Walkers can set out in any direction with one of the many guidesheets provided.
 Mountain-bikers, narrow-gauge railway riders and castle connoisseurs find themselves ringed round with choice for their chosen pursuits.